-Property, plant and equipment, right-of-use assets, investment property, PLB licences, public bus licences, goodwill, interest in a joint venture, the Company's interest in subsidiaries are subject to impairment testing.
+Property, plant and equipment, right-of-use assets, investment properties, PLB licences, public bus licences, goodwill and the Company's interest in subsidiaries are subject to impairment testing.

 Goodwill and other intangible assets with indefinite useful life or those not yet available for use are tested for impairment at least annually, irrespective of whether there is any indication that they are impaired.
 All other assets are tested for impairment whenever there are indications that the asset's carrying amount may not be recoverable.